loveencounterflow/interskiplist/README.md

                 !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz
 ```

-Even in this simple application we need ranges that are composed from several intervals, as not even ASCII
+Observe that even this simple application needs ranges that are composed of several intervals, since not
-letters can be described by a single lower and upper boundary.
+even ASCII letters can be described by a single lower and upper boundary.

 We can now query for names; the last name in each list has been set flush right for ease of comparison: